 On appeal before the Supreme Court, the apex court directed the trial court to examine independently and the decision is awaited.

 In Photoquip India v.
 Delhi Photostore

 Machine drawings were created by the plaintiff for making pilot moulds which further manufactured flashlights and acquired copyrights over the drawings as well the moulds.
 The plaintiff sued the defendant for copyright infringement contending that they produced flashlights based upon the plaintiff’s drawings.
-The court held plaintiff’s drawings to be artistic works and further opined that the flashlights which were produced by the defendant could be manufactured only when they were based upon the plaintiff’s drawings and hence were in violation of the plaintiff’s copyright protection.
+The court held the plaintiff’s drawings to be artistic works and further opined that the flashlights which were produced by the defendant could be manufactured only when they were based upon the plaintiff’s drawings and hence were in violation of the plaintiff’s copyright protection.

-With conflicting opinions and judgements, it indeed becomes a subject matter of which we need to track the future development.
+With conflicting opinions and judgments, it indeed becomes a subject matter of which we need to track future development.
 The ambiguity has brought down a hazy environment for both copyright as well as designs and we expect the competent courts to clear all directions concerning the matter in the near future.

 Author: Maahi Mayuri, BBA LLB, New Law College, Pune, Intern at Khurana & Khurana, Advocates and IP Attorneys.
 In case of any queries please contact/write back to us at Niharika Sanadhya